-I am passionate about helping young men facing mental health challenges
+I am passionate about helping young men become who they want to be

-My name is David Minor, and I started Solidarity Coaching and Counselling because I wanted to find a better way of helping young men who are facing mental health challenges.
+My name is David Minor, and I started Solidarity Coaching and Counselling because I wanted to find a better way of helping young men.
 In Canada the male suicide rate is 3 times higher than women, but young men are much less likely to seek support for their problems.
 Even if they do attend counselling they often drop out before they can see any benefit from it.

 Mental health professionals encourage guys to be more open to counselling but rarely do anything to change counselling to suit them (though there are some exceptions).
 I’ve tailored my approach to meet the unique needs of young men so they can improve their mental health and become who they want to be.